xufangzhi/xufangzhi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Fangzhi Xu (徐方植), a first-year PhD student in Xi'an Jiaotong University, major in Computer Science, advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
-Also, I am currently a research intern at Shanghai AILAB, supervised by [Dr. Zhiyong Wu](https://lividwo.github.io/zywu.github.io/).
+Also, I am currently a research intern at Shanghai AI LAB, supervised by [Dr. Zhiyong Wu](https://lividwo.github.io/zywu.github.io/).
 In 2021, I received the B.S. degree in Electrical Engineering from Xi’an Jiaotong University.

 My research interests include (but not limited to) natural language processing, large language models and neuro-symbolic reasoning.

 I have published researches in some top-tier conferences and journals, such as SIGIR, ACL, IEEE TKDE, and IEEE TNNLS.
 Also, I was awarded National Scholarship (3 times) and won a lot of international competition prizes.
-Also, I serve as a PC member (or reviewer) for SIGIR 2023 and IEEE TNNLS.
+Also, I serve as a PC member (or reviewer) for IJCAI, SIGIR and IEEE TNNLS.

 # 🔥 News